-With the US Grand Prix this weekend at the circuit of the Americas, it is a chance to look nack at our article on one of the most famos American rounds of the Formula One World Champioshhip, which saw Jack Brabham take the title in a unique fashion:
+With the US Grand Prix this weekend at the Circuit of the Americas in Texas, it is a chance to look back at our article on one of the most famous American rounds of the Formula One World Champioshhip, which saw Jack Brabham take the title in a unique fashion:

 Easily one of the most memorable US Grand Prix was that of 1959, when Jack Brabham’s ‘final push’ for the title became exactly that as he pushed his Cooper T51, which had run its fuel tank dry, across the line at Sebring to take fourth place and the Formula One World Championship.
 Three drivers had arrived at the Florida circuit, hosting the ninth and final round of the Formula One season, with a chance of taking the title, Brabham had the points lead but given the right finishing order either Stirling Moss or Tony Brooks could have overtake him.